 Speak Up for Kids’ Cancer gives a voice to the vast network of volunteers, donors, and participants involved in the work of the St. Baldrick's Foundation, the largest private funder of childhood cancer research grants, second only to the U.S. government.
 Speak Up for Kids’ Cancer is a natural next step to the mission of the St. Baldrick's Foundation — funding the most promising research to find cures for childhood cancers and giving survivors long and healthy lives.

-Join Speak Up for Kids' Cancer to get information about childhood cancer issues, alerts when your involvement is needed most, tips on communicating with your elected officials - and how you can become an advocate for kids with cancer!
+Join Speak Up for Kids' Cancer and receive information about childhood cancer issues, alerts when your help is needed most, and tips on communicating with your elected officials.

-Send personalized emails to your elected officials and urge them to support legislation that will improve the lives of children with cancer.
+Send personalized messages to your members of Congress.
+Urge them to support public policies to improve the lives of kids with cancer and survivors.